MikeSusutZZ/Project-Quazar/README.md

 - Open GitHub in your browser and navigate to the repository.

-- Click on the `Pull requests` tab at the top of the page.

-- Click the green `New pull request` button.

-- Select your branch from the `compare` dropdown and select `main` as the base branch.
+- You should see, in a yellow banner, a prompt `Compare & pull request`.
+Click this.

+- Add a title and brief description.

+- On the right-hand side, click the gear icon to assign reviewers.
+Assign `rhysmah`

 - Click the green `Create pull request` button.

-- Add a title and description for your pull request.
+- Wait for feedback from the reviewer.
+Make any necessary changes and push them to your branch.

-- Click the green `Create pull request` button again to submit.
+- Click the green `Merge pull request` button to merge your changes into the main branch.

+- Click the `Delete branch` button to remove your feature branch.